How to Refinance an Auto Loan in 5 Steps

 2. Check Your Credit

-Ideally, your credit score will be better now than it was when you received your first auto loan on the car.
+In any case, your credit score should ideally be better now than it was when you received your first auto loan on the car.
 Check your credit score to see where you stand and if it might make sense to wait and continue making improvements before you apply.

 If your credit does need some work, go over your credit reports to get ideas of where you can focus your efforts.
 You can get your credit report from all three bureaus for free through AnnualCreditReport.com.
-Your Experian credit report is also available for free directly through Experian.
+Your Experian credit report and FICO® Score are also available for free directly through Experian.

 After you submit your application, you'll typically be required to provide some documents to your new lender.
 Having this information before you even start the loan process will help it go more smoothly.